laurenrother/basho_docs/content/riak/kv/2.2.3/setup/downgrade/package.md

 ## Preliminary Steps

-Downgrading from KV EE to KV OSS, you will need to disable Multi-Datacenter (MDC) replication to and from the cluster (1), remove the node from any SNMP monitoring infrastructures (2), and remove the node from any JMX monitoring infrastructures (3).
+Downgrading from KV EE to KV OSS, you will need to disable Multi-Datacenter (MDC) replication to and from the cluster (1), remove the node from any SNMP or JMX monitoring infrastructures (2).

 ### 1. Disable Multi-Datacenter replication

 You will need to disable MDC on your cluster as a replication source and sink.

+{{% note %}}
-> **Note:** In complex replication topologies, this will take coordinated commands across your infrastructure.
+In complex replication topologies, this will take coordinated commands across your infrastructure.
+{{% /note %}}

 1\.
 Run `riak-repl connections`, which lists the clusters you are connected to via the MDC V3 protocol.
 You will see output similar to the following if this cluster is a replication source: